biphasicSleeper/lab-01-market-product-and-git/docs/me-and-market.md

 1. Dart/Flutter (in Dart / Flutter разработчик (frontend))
 2. Electron (in Frontend / Desktop Developer (Electron)) I think those skills represent niche requirements.
-## My skills and market demands
+## Personal reflection
 I have a lot of gaps in my knowledge and practical skills and the knowledge and skills required by the market.
 While I possess surface knowledge of how the internet works, I cannot build a website frontend by myself yet.
 I know how the internet works, how websites should be build (how the must look for the user to be able to navigate it easily).
 However, I do not have the required skills to actually bring my throughts and ideas to reality.
 I will have to study more to be able to reach my goals.
 ## Skills that I can improve
-To reach my goal, I need to improve my programming language skills, my understanding of the internet, and learn some programs I can use to help with frontend development.
-These are the beginning steps for learnign frontend development starting from my level.
-I can use the resources available on the internet to study.
-I can also find some specialists in the field who provide teaching services.
-As a last resort, I can try to read some books on the aforementioned subjects.
+To reach my goal, I need to significantly improve my programming language skills, deepen my understanding of how the internet works, and learn to use various tools and programs that support frontend development.
+These are the foundational steps required for someone at my current level to begin learning frontend development in a structured and effective way.
+In particular, I need to become more comfortable with technologies such as HTML, CSS, and JavaScript, while also understanding concepts like web browsers, servers, hosting, and responsive design.
+I can make use of the many resources available on the internet, including tutorials, online courses, documentation, videos, and interactive coding platforms, to gradually build both theoretical knowledge and practical experience.
+In addition, I can seek guidance from specialists or instructors in the field who provide teaching or mentoring services, as this could help me learn more efficiently and avoid common mistakes.
+As a final option, I can also study books related to programming, web development, and frontend design to gain a more in-depth and structured understanding of these subjects.